Loading...

 • Must be a Certified Public Secretary (CPS).

-5. Pay Registration Fees
+5. Pay the application for Registration fees

-• Ksh 10,650 (standard fee for private companies).
+• Kes 10,850 (standard fee for private companies).

 • Additional costs for foreign companies .